What is experiential learning?

 Amsterdam Law Clinics: during the clinics you will work as a student on legal issues in the social interest.
 This often involves NGOs or clients with few resources.
 You work on legal cases or advise lawyers when they need legal expertise and support in complex cases.

 Law labs: together with experts from social institutions or companies, you work on solving problems and on innovation.
 For example, after researching the literature and interviewing the institutions involved, you come up with a specific recommendation, or you work with students from another discipline on innovation.
+An example of this is the Justice Entrepreneurship course, in which you learn to devise and develop an innovative solution to an existing legal problem.

 Simulations: you practice the role of a lawyer in hypothetical scenarios.
 You learn to argue and debate legally.
 You also write court documents and give oral advice.